NREL/HPC/docs/Documentation/Systems/Kestrel/getting_started_kestrel.md

 ## Data Transfer

-To transfer small batches of data, use `rsync` or `scp`.
+We recommend using [Globus](../../Managing_Data/Transferring_Files/globus.md) to transfer files between Eagle and Kestrel.
+Please see our [Globus documentation](../../Managing_Data/Transferring_Files/globus.md) for information about the Kestrel Globus endpoints.

-Globus is expected to be available soon.
-Please contact [HPC-Help@nrel.gov](mailto://hpc-help@nrel.gov) if you need help with transferring data to Kestrel.
+To transfer small batches of data, `rsync` or `scp` are also available.

 ## Jupyterhub